-How do exchange rates affect businesses?
+How do exchange rates affect businesses operating in multiple countries?

 To compete in today’s economy, international expansion is often a necessary step for a business.
 With today’s technology, it’s easier than ever to do business overseas, however, international expansion is still a huge undertaking for any company, especially if you’re a small business owner.
 This means that you might not have the time or resources to fully understand how the currency market will affect your profit margins.
 So, how do exchange rates affect businesses?
 In this article, we look at how the foreign exchange market or forex market where currencies are traded affect UK businesses and some ways that you can mitigate currency risk in the foreign exchange market when operating globally.